Menu

 Find a workshop or class to learn the basics

 There are multiple workshops and certification programs available throughout the state that can give you intensive training over the course of a day or two.
-Find details about programs available here.
-Be sure to add the spring and fall GBA conferences to your schedule, as well.
+Be sure to add the GBA conference to your schedule, as well.
 There are many educational speakers as classes at both and the chance to network with beekeepers from all around the state.

 Expect an investment of time and money